tordvv/supersimple_AC_leaderboard/README.md

 At the time of making this, I(the writer of this program) am a first year student with only 1.5 months of python experience.

 The program has been made for a very specific purpose, and might not work for other.
-It was allso created with my own hardware in mind, and might not work as intended for others.
+It was also created with my own hardware in mind, and might not work as intended for others.

 NOTE: